w-pay/sdk-wpay-ios/README.md

 The SDK is currently in development.
 Therefore parts may change.

-## Usage
+## Features

-The SDK is aligned with the Android variant of the SDK.
-It has the following core design philosophies.
+The SDK is has the following core design philosophies.

 1. Technology agnostic.
 Different applications may different technology choices and an SDK shouldn't force an application to depend on a different